 In the following years, director Alfred Hitchcock elaborated on the Kuleshov Effect, creating what he called “pure cinema.”
 These three shots include close-up shots, point-of-view shots, and reaction shots.

-Examples of The Kuleshov Effect in Film
+4 Kuleshov Effect Examples in Film

 Parasite juxtaposes the depiction of class division through struggle and ease.
 It comes to a head in the film’s climax during a birthday party for the wealthy family’s son.
 The party itself is Native American-themed and erupts into a violent showcase.